-During the inaugural year (2013-2014), the conference accomplished a great deal to conduct the first-ever season of competition.
-Having to develop almost everything from scratch, the conference staff and Fenton most notably created the conference website (NCHCHockey.com), executed the first conference tournament (NCHC Frozen Faceoff), secured new corporate partnerships, developed NCHC branding guidelines, instituted a national television agreement with CBS Sports Network, formed an officiating program, launched the first college hockey conference app, and drafted and instituted all conference governance documentation.
+During the NCHC’s inaugural year (2013-2014), the conference accomplished a great deal to conduct the first-ever season of competition.
+Having to develop almost everything from scratch, the conference staff and Fenton most notably created the conference website (NCHCHockey.com), named & executed the first conference tournament (Frozen Faceoff), secured new corporate partnerships, developed NCHC branding guidelines, designed and constructed conference championship trophies, instituted a national television agreement, formed an officiating program, launched the first college hockey conference app, and drafted and instituted all conference governance documentation.

 Fenton has a wealth of intercollegiate athletics experience, previously serving as senior associate athletic director for finance and administration at Miami University prior to joining the NCHC.
 He was responsible for assessment and management of the athletic department’s $21 million annual budget, human resource operations, and was the sport administrator for men’s ice hockey, football, field hockey & men’s golf.
 Fenton served on the athletic director’s executive leadership team and was the athletic department’s liaison to the university president, vice-president for finance and university general counsel.

 Fenton’s duties at Miami also included negotiation and management of department contracts, key prospect and donor relations, selling of naming rights, oversight of personnel management, and the supervising of strength & conditioning and equipment services areas.
 Specific to hockey, Fenton assisted in bringing the 2014 NCAA Ice Hockey Regional to Cincinnati, negotiated Miami’s participation in the 2013 Hockey City Classic at Soldier Field in Chicago, and led discussions to secure Bauer Hockey as the official team equipment supplier.
-He also represented Miami at Central Collegiate Hockey Association (CCHA) and NCHC meetings, along with serving as a member of the NCAA Ice Hockey Rules Committee.
+He also represented Miami at Central Collegiate Hockey Association (CCHA) meetings, along with serving as a member of the NCAA Ice Hockey Rules Committee.

 Fenton was appointed senior associate athletic director at Miami in 2012 after spending the previous two years as Miami’s associate athletic director for external relations.
 From 2010 to 2011, Miami saw a 20-percent increase in football season ticket sales and a 65-percent increase in overall football revenue.
 Additionally, Fenton was integral in developing the ticket sales strategies for the men’s hockey program, consistently selling out Steve Cady Arena since it opened in 2006.
 He was involved in donor strategies for numerous sports programs, resulting in over $3 million raised for scholarships, salaries and capital projects.